JorjaFox/website/content/_posts-old-blog/2021-10-14-let-the-chips-fall-press-release-and-photos.md

     - 'press release'
 ---

-<p>Looks like they're going to do a 10-week straight on run at this rate!</p>
+Looks like they're going to do a 10-week straight on run at this rate!

-<blockquote class="wp-block-quote"><p>“Let the Chips Fall” – As Grissom and Sara close in on who framed Hodges, the CSI team investigates a lock room murder mystery at 30,000 feet, when a cargo plane lands autonomously at McCarran Airport and everyone on board has been killed, on CSI: VEGAS, Wednesday, Nov.
-3 (10:00-11:00 PM, ET/PT) on the CBS Television Network, and available to stream live and on demand on Paramount+.</p></blockquote>
+<blockquote class="wp-block-quote">“Let the Chips Fall” – As Grissom and Sara close in on who framed Hodges, the CSI team investigates a lock room murder mystery at 30,000 feet, when a cargo plane lands autonomously at McCarran Airport and everyone on board has been killed, on CSI: VEGAS, Wednesday, Nov.
+3 (10:00-11:00 PM, ET/PT) on the CBS Television Network, and available to stream live and on demand on Paramount+.</blockquote>

-<p>Oh and yes there are photos this time:</p>
+Oh and yes there are photos this time:

 <figure class="wp-block-embed is-type-wp-embed is-provider-05-let-the-chips-fall-fans-of-lefox-gallery wp-block-embed-05-let-the-chips-fall-fans-of-lefox-gallery"><div class="wp-block-embed__wrapper">
 https://jorjafox.net/gallery/tv/csi-vegas/publicity/01/05-chipsfall/
 </div></figure>

-<p></p>